smoothieware-website-v1

 0b0 disabled

-- it will continue to run (assuming it's not paused), but will only complete
+- When disabled, the device will only process System Command Types `0x00` through `0x1F`.
+It will continue to run (assuming it's not paused), but will only complete commands that have already been received.

 0b1 paused

-- when paused the device will 'stop', the meaning of which depends on what the
+- When paused, the device will 'stop', the meaning of which depends on what the device in question actually does.
+It will, however, continue to accept all commands as normal (assuming it's enabled).

 1b0 binary mode